 The Graduate Certificate in Quantitative Data Analysis will require students to master both an introductory level and a more advanced level of quantitative skills and knowledge.
 Some of the introductory-level courses might overlap with courses that are already required within a student's individual PhD program curriculum, but the advanced level will require students to go beyond the basic expectations of their graduate program in order to achieve greater depth and breadth of knowledge and abilities.

 The following is a brief listing of the requirements for the PhD in Psychological & Brain Sciences.
-A more detailed description of these requirements may be found in our Guide to Graduate Training (available on our website).
+A more detailed description of these requirements may be found in our Graduate Student Handbook.
 Of note, students in the clinical science training program have somewhat different requirements; please refer to the Clinical Program Handbook as well (available on the clinical program website).
 All students must:

 - Complete required graduate-level courses (courses must be completed for a student to be considered ABD).
 A typical semester course load for the first two years is 12-13 credit hours, unless teaching or research responsibilities suggest a 9-10 credit hour load.

 - Obtain teaching experience commensurate with preparation for an academic career.
-There is a teaching requirement that all students must meet, the details of which are outlined in our Guide to Graduate Training.
+There is a teaching requirement that all students must meet, the details of which are outlined in our Graduate Student Handbook.